From our friends at The Save Jersey Blog:

 The National Review has an excellent editorial on the subject, which I commend to everyone’s attention.
 A couple of excerpts:

 In other words, Indiana’s RFRA requires a deeper inquiry into a claim of alleged discrimination than a refusal to sell a cake, take wedding photos or provide floral services because of sexual orientation.
 You now have to ask the question “Why?” and hear from the person against whom the charge is made.
-She’s entitled to her day in court, too, without any guarantee that she’ll win:
+She’s entitled to her day in court, too, without any guarantee that she’ll win:“Critics say that Indiana’s RFRA amounts to a license to discriminate; it isn’t — far from being a blanket grant of immunity, it simply allows religious liberties to be raised as a defense in lawsuits.
+That religious liberties may be offered as a defense is not a guarantee that this defense will be accepted by a court.”

 Even the president of the United States blithely derides people of faith, as he did six years ago in his now infamous smack down of maybe half the population: “And it’s not surprising then that they get bitter, they cling to guns or religion…”